p-morris/LightingKit/README.md

 Open your project's `Info.plist` file, and add the `Privacy - HomeKit Usage Description` key.

-Its value should be a `String` which is the message that should be shown to the user, when they asked to for HomeKit permissions.
+Its value should be a `String`.
+This will be shown to the user when they are asked for HomeKit permissions.

 ### 2) Create a `LightingKit` object